Bobbo117/Cellular-IoT-Monitor/README.md

 - Detected a failed AC system by noting rising temperature and humidity.

 - Helped identify a wall betwwen our condo and an attached storage shed that is uninsulated.

+- Provided peace of mind as we can veerify temperature, humidity, doors, lights, basement dryness, etc.

 ## Conclusions

 - This system has worked fine and has paid for itself.

-Highly recommended.
+- We have eliminated the need for WiFi or homewatch services while absent.

 <br>
 <br>